The Function of Chemotherapy

 Digestion and malabsorption problems are common in patients undergoing chemotherapy since those agents attack all rapidly dividing cells which include the linings of the gastrointestinal tract.
 Chemotherapy often leads to constipation, and probiotics help prevent constipation.

 You may be told by your doctor to avoid lettuce or anything raw that may have bacteria on it.
-This is because your gut flora is severely compromised, highlighting the importance of probiotic supplementation.
+This is because your gut flora is severely compromised, highlighting the importance of balancing gut flora.

 Helps protect the heart during therapy.
 CoQ10 protects the mitochondria from free radicals and the heart contains the highest concentration of mitochondria.
 Low blood levels of CoQ10 have been found in patients with myeloma, lymphoma, and cancers of the breast, lung, prostate, pancreas, colon, kidney and head and neck.